We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In general, most surgeons allow people to start gentle arm and shoulder exercises soon after surgery.
 Before you go home from the hospital, make sure you know what your surgeon recommends.

-Ask for help If you need help at home, you can ask for some temporary help from a visiting nurse or local home health or home care services.
+If you need help at home, you can ask for some temporary help from a visiting nurse or local home health or home care services.
 Home health nurses can help you check your drains, surgical wounds, and vital signs for any signs of infection.
 They can also ensure that your pain is under control.
 Home care workers can help you with housework, shopping, cooking, and other daily activities, such as bathing and dressing.

 Internal therapy is targeted treatment designed to spare normal, healthy tissue.
 External radiation is usually given over the whole breast area in daily doses over a period of weeks.
 In some cases, it’ll include the armpit (axilla), the collarbone area, or both.